adaptdk/usa-documentation/drupal/upgrade-8-to-9.md

 1. Run the `upgrade_status` check for custom modules, and change its code to be compatible with Drupal 9 if needed.
 1. Investigate, evaluate, and upgrade contributed modules without a Drupal 9 compatible version.
    This can be a really consuming step if there are multiple or the contributed modules are complex.
+1. Investigate, evaluate, and upgrade custom modules to be compatible with Drupal 9.
+1. Drush is likely in use, update at least to version 10.
 1. Upgrade drupal core and related dependencies.
 1. Evaluate Drupal 9 infrastructure requirements are met on the production environment, and deploy.